-Julia makes a strong pathos appeal to get the students to see that there are more to life than getting married and fill out the roles the girls “were born to fill” – as her highly conservative student Elizabeth “Betty” Warren (Kirsten Dunst) had written in an editorial for the college paper.
+Julia makes a strong pathos appeal to get the students to see that there is more to life than getting married and fill out the roles the girls “were born to fill” – as her highly conservative student Elizabeth “Betty” Warren (Kirsten Dunst) had written in an editorial for the college paper.

 She also uses logos appeals as she shows the class contemporary ads with demeaning portraits of women, which acts like a mirror to the young students.

 It’s a powerful 2-minute monologue of female empowerment.

 17. The American President.

-In this monologue from the movie The American President (1995), we see Democratic President of the US Andrew Shepherd (Michael Douglas) giving a speech before the press about free speech.
+In this monologue from the movie The American President (1995), we see the Democratic President of the US, Andrew Shepherd (Michael Douglas), giving a speech before the press about free speech.

-He also rebukes the attacks made by his political opponent – the Republican Senator Bob Rumson.
+He also rebukes the attacks by his political opponent – the Republican Senator Bob Rumson.

 It’s a passionate monologue (pathos) and a stark contrast to his earlier measured speeches (logos).
-Again we see how logos is overtaken by pathos when it really matters.
+Again we see how logos is overtaken by pathos when it matters.

 18. Malcolm X

 In this powerful speech from the movie Malcolm X (1992), we see Malcolm X (Denzel Washington) address Harlem’s citizens.

-It’s a classic us-against-them speech in which he first establishes a common ground with the black community of Harlem (pathos) by first peeling away all that could divide them, and then puts them against the white man a.k.a. the government and politicians.
+It’s a classic us-against-them speech in which he first establishes a common ground with the black community of Harlem (pathos) by peeling away all that could divide them and then putting them against the white man, a.k.a. the government and politicians.

 19. A Few Good Men.
 “You can’t handle the truth!”